 Non-science majors: You can successfully apply to medical school with any major and should choose the subject that most interests you.
-If you pick a non-science major, it is advisable to take at least one advanced, upper-level science course, above and beyond the basic requirements.
+If you pick a non-science major, it is advisable to take at least one advanced science course, above and beyond the basic requirements.

 Engineering majors: Please consult Advice for Engineering Students.

 BCPM courses: When you apply, American Medical College Application Service (AMCAS) calculates your overall GPA as well as your BCPM GPA, which means any Biology, Chemistry, Physics, or Math courses.
 For guidelines as to what courses are included in your BCPM GPA, see the AMCAS course classification guide.

 THE CORE COURSES: